pangolindex/camelot/README.md

 Pangolin will create a subnet which will provide both permissioned and permissionless Liquidity to the entire ecosystem of subnets.

+Please see [Roadmap](./Roadmap.md) to understand how we'll deliver Camelot.
 # Key concepts

 ## Subnet - Camelot